dnzc/notes.danielc.rocks/source/content/maths/tripos/[BOOK] Analysis-and-Topology/README.md

   </div>
 </div>

 [^1]: However, there is a perfectly good and natural way to define a distance function on the bent paper: we define the distance between the two points on the bent paper to be the distance between them before the paper was scrunched up.
-See TODO: homeomorphisms preserve metrizability.
+See "metrizability is topologically invariant" in section B, chapter 3.2.

 The same thing is true if I scrunch up the paper!
 The points that are "close together" in the scrunched up paper are precisely those that are close together in the original flat piece.
 This special kind of transformation is called a "homeomorphism" - meaning that it does not change the idea of which points are close.